Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model

 When the population contains multiple domains, the domain walls bordering a favorable genetic variant~(``allele one'') expand to engulf the regions occupied by the more deleterious allele.

 Another interesting initial condition is~$f(0,x)=F_{0}=\rm{const.}$, i.e. the population is initially well-mixed.
-This scenario, for example, describes the quasi-one-dimensional strip of pioneers advancing at the front of a two-dimensional population wave that originated from a well-mixed ancestral population and is propagating in the region where one of the alleles has higher fitness~(see Ref.~\cite{Hallatschek:LifeFront}).
+This scenario, for example, describes the quasi-one-dimensional strip of pioneers advancing at the front of a two-dimensional population wave that originated from a well-mixed ancestral population and is propagating in the region where one of the alleles has higher fitness~(see~\textcite{Hallatschek:LifeFront}).

 If selection is strong enough, then allele one~(``the preferred variant'') takes over the population before spatial correlations have time to appear.
 To see this, note from Eq.~(\ref{EDeterministicSecetiveSweepWellMixed}) that allele one wins locally on the time scales of~$s^{-1}$, but, from Eq.~(\ref{EH0SolutionNoMutation}), the time for spatial correlations to appear is on the order of~$D_{s}/D_{g}^{2}$, which is much larger than~$s^{-1}$ in the strong selection limit.
-Thus, the behaviors of one-dimensional and well-mixed populations are similar when~$s\gg D_{g}^{2}/D_{s}=a^{2}/(\tau_{g}^{2}N^{2}D_{s})$.
+Thus the behaviors of one-dimensional and well-mixed populations are similar when~$s\gg D_{g}^{2}/D_{s}=a^{2}/(\tau_{g}^{2}N^{2}D_{s})$.

-In the limit of weak selection, however, spatial correlations appear before allele two is eliminated, which changes the dynamics of the system.
+In the limit of weak selection, however, spatial correlations appear before allele two is eliminated.
 Qualitatively, we can divide the selective sweep into two stages.
 During the first stage, the effects of selection are negligible and spatial segregation occurs as described in Sec.~\ref{SNeutralNoMutation}.
 During the second stage, the domains of allele two shrink at each end with wall velocity~$v_{w}$ given by Eq.~(\ref{EWaveVelocityWeakSelection}), and the stochastic motion of the domain boundaries can be neglected.
-The crossover time between the stages occurs when the diffusive displacement of the walls is of the same order as their deterministic displacement, that is when~$v_{w}t=\sqrt{2D_{s}t}$.
-Thus, the crossover time~$\tau^{*}$ is on the order of~$D_{s}/v_{w}^{2}$, which can be expressed as~$D_{g}^{2}/(s^{2}D_{s})$ with the help of Eq.~(\ref{EWaveVelocityWeakSelection}).
+The crossover time between the stages occurs when the diffusive displacement of the walls is of the same order as their deterministic displacement, i.e. when~$v_{w}t=\sqrt{2D_{s}t}$.
+Thus the crossover time~$\tau^{*}$ is on the order of~$D_{s}/v_{w}^{2}$, which can be expressed as~$D_{g}^{2}/(s^{2}D_{s})$ with the help of Eq.~(\ref{EWaveVelocityWeakSelection}).
 Then, from Eq.~(\ref{EDomainSizeNoMutation}), the average domain size at the crossover~$\ell^{*}$ is on the order of~$D_{g}/(sH_{0})$.